English | Bahasa Indonesia

 - What if Andrew tries to steal money for himself?

 - What if Andrew’s best friends try to manipulate him and the system to get more money?

-If we are to transform the classroom money record system above to a blockchain, the teacher will ask who in the classroom wants to take the job.
-Let’s say we have 5 people interested.
-These 5 people will then have to keep the same record of transactions in their notebooks.
-This way, it will be more difficult to steal 5 different notebooks, or to manipulate 5 different people to steal money.
+If we are to transform the classroom money bookkeeping system above to using a blockchain, the teacher will ask who in the classroom wants to take the job.
+Let’s say we have 7 people interested.
+These 7 people will then have to keep the same transactions records in their notebooks.
+This way, it will be more difficult to steal 7 different notebooks, or to manipulate 7 different people to steal money.

-However, outside the 5 miners, these chocolates can also be traded (bought and sold) by other people in the classroom independently, because it has value (there is supply and demand for this currency in the classroom).
-And when the class become bigger and will cater more students, we will have more demand for these chocolates, pushing the price up because the supply remains the same, or the supply can only grow at a slower pace as the teacher only gives out 3 chocolate bars per week.
+However, outside the 7 miners, these chocolates can also be traded (bought and sold) by other people in the classroom independently, because it has some sort of value (there is supply and demand for this currency in the classroom).
+And when the class becomes bigger and caters more students, we will have more demand for these chocolates, pushing the price up because the supply is kept low or only grow at a slower pace.

 In the real life of cryptocurrency, the chocolate used in the analogy here can be Bitcoin, Ether (the currency used in the Ethereum blockchain), or any other types of cryptocurrencies.